LemonHX/ZVPG/README.md

   [![Forks](https://img.shields.io/github/forks/Lemonhx/zvpg?style=social)](https://github.com/Lemonhx/zvpg/network/members)
 </div>

 ZVPG (ZFS Versioned PostgreSQL Engine) revolutionizes database development and testing workflows.
-It leverages the native power of ZFS snapshots and clones to create instantaneous, space-efficient, and fully independent copies of your PostgreSQL databases.
+It leverages the native power of ZFS snapshots and branches to create instantaneous, space-efficient, and fully independent copies of your PostgreSQL databases.
 Think of it as `git` for your database, allowing you to create branches for features, test schemas, or run isolated experiments without impacting your primary instance or consuming significant disk space.

 ## Key Features

 -   **Instantaneous Snapshots:** Create atomic, read-only snapshots of your entire PostgreSQL data directory in milliseconds.
--   **Zero-Cost Clones:** Spin up multiple, fully-functional, writeable PostgreSQL instances from any snapshot, instantly.
-Clones are copy-on-write, meaning they only store the differences, saving immense disk space.
+-   **Zero-Cost Branches:** Spin up multiple, fully-functional, writeable PostgreSQL instances from any snapshot, instantly.
+Branches are copy-on-write, meaning they only store the differences, saving immense disk space.
 -   **Git-like Branching:** Manage different database states with a familiar branching model.
 Create a branch, make schema changes, test, and then merge or discard your work.
--   **Complete Isolation:** Every clone runs as an independent PostgreSQL instance on its own port, ensuring no interference between development, testing, and production environments.
+-   **Complete Isolation:** Every branch can run as an independent PostgreSQL instance on its own port, ensuring no interference between development, testing, and production environments.
 -   **Comprehensive CLI:** A powerful and intuitive command-line interface with subcommands for all operations:
     - `zvpg init` - Environment initialization and health checking
     - `zvpg snapshot` / `zvpg commit` - Snapshot/commit management
-    - `zvpg clone` - Clone lifecycle management
-    - `zvpg branch` - Git-like branch operations
+    - `zvpg branch` - Git-like branch operations with PostgreSQL instance management
     - `zvpg status` - System monitoring and health checks
 -   **Flexible Configuration:** JSON-based configuration with sensible defaults and extensive customization options.